grigorye/Weather/README.md

 4. At some places RxSwift is used to implement dynamic bindings.
 There's more room for that/some things (in terms of implementation) need to be switched to RxSwift to improve the performance.

 5. City lookup is implemented via lookup in pre-packaged Core Data store built from city list json available at [OpenWeatherMap](http://bulk.openweathermap.org/sample/).

+6. City search by zip is not there yet.
+Though there's primitive UI solution for that.